nchevsky/systemrescue-zfs/airootfs/usr/share/sysrescue/index.md

 ## Packages
-As SystemRescue is based on ArchLinux you can use the **pacman** command to install additional packages.
-The most common command is **pacman -Sy package** if you want to install new packages.
+As SystemRescue is based on ArchLinux you can use the **pacman** command to install additional packages using a command such as **pacman -Syu package**.
+Keep in mind it may require a lot of space in the writable layer (stored in memory by default) to download and install these packages.
+So it can fail if too many packages are required.
+It is recommended to use a very recent SystemRescue version in order to minimize the number of packages which need to be updated or installed if you plan to install packages at run time.

 ## Storage and disk partitioning